Culture of Uttar Pradesh: Dance and Music

-Kathak is a classical dance form from Uttar Pradesh.
+A popular form of classical dance in Northern India, Kathak originated in Uttar Pradesh in the 18th century as part of temple worship in Vrindavan and Mathura.
 Wajid Ali Shah, the last Nawab of Awadh, was a patron and champion of Kathak.
-Today, the state is home to two prominent schools of this dance form, Lucknow Gharana and Banaras Gharana.
+Today, the state is home to three prominent schools of this dance form, Lucknow Gharana, Jaipur Gharana and Banaras Gharana.